weijunsyu/Arcade-Controller/README.md

 - NOTE: Current iteration is untested!
 - Controller using keyboard switches and a custom PCB.
 - Requires soldering as well as a PR2040-Zero microcontroller.
+- The RP2040-Zero is double-sided!
+Requires the microcontroller to be raised above the pcb.
+Cannot be surface mounted!
 - The gerber files for the pcb are located in the production folder.

 ## Parts